 A word of caution about this step: not everyone has earned the right to witness you in your vulnerability.
 This is usually the space for a trusted friend (not the one who will try to talk you out of things or change the subject to the latest drama in her life) or your partner (in some cases) or your coach.

 You clear spaces, because moving through fear requires space and energy.
-You do this by removing things from your calendar, clearing your desk, and cleaning out that closet.
+This means decluttering your calendar, tidying up your office, and cleaning out closets and cabinets.
+Because you need space – mental and physical space – to be brave.

 And soon, darling, very soon, you’ll be conquering the new fear.
 You will evolve into a new stage of being.